estk/log4rs/docs/Configuration.md

 The _pattern_ field is used to rename files.
 The pattern must contain the double curly brace `{}`.
 For example `archive/foo.{}.log`.
 Each instance of `{}` will be replaced with the index number of the configuration file.
 Note that if the file extension of the pattern is `.gz` and the `gzip` Cargo feature is enabled, the archive files will be gzip-compressed.

-> Note that this pattern field is only used for archived files.
+> Note: This pattern field is only used for archived files.
 The `path` field of the higher level `rolling_file` will be used for the active log file.

 The _base_ field is the starting index used to name rolling files.